-On New Year’s Eve each year there are two sets of firework displays taking off from a barge in the water off Canada Place and the Vancouver Convention Centre.
-A 5-minute mini-version suitable for families with young folk and early bedtimes blasts off at 9 pm.
-The main pyrotechnics light up the sky at midnight and last for about 10 minutes.
+On New Year’s Eve each year there have usually been two sets of firework displays taking off from a barge in the water off Canada Place.
+A 5-minute mini-version suitable for families with young folk and early bedtimes blasted off at 9 pm.
+The main pyrotechnics lit up the sky at midnight and lasted for about 10 minutes.

-While the fireworks are exploding in the sky there is accompanying music played by local radio stations 93.7 JRfm and The PEAK 102.7 FM.
-If you’re not near one of the event’s two outdoor concert stages or at a ticketed venue, tune in to the stations on your radio or mobile device.
+While the fireworks were exploding in the sky there has been accompanying music played by local radio stations 93.7 JRfm and The PEAK 102.7 FM.
+If you weren’t near one of the event’s two outdoor concert stages or at a ticketed venue, you could tune in to the stations on your radio or mobile device.

 Fireworks Viewing Locations

-There are several places to view the New Year’s Eve fireworks from including the Vancouver Convention Centre’s East Plaza, along the Coal Harbour seawall, from the eastern tip of Stanley Park near the 9 O’clock Gun, and from North Vancouver at Waterfront Park, Lonsdale Quay and the pier by Shipbuilders’ Square.
+In past years there have been several places to view the New Year’s Eve fireworks from including the Vancouver Convention Centre’s East Plaza, along the Coal Harbour seawall, and from the eastern tip of Stanley Park near the 9 O’clock Gun.
+You could also see them from North Vancouver at Waterfront Park, Lonsdale Quay and the pier by Shipbuilders’ Square.

-In addition to the above free venues, there are also ticketed viewing areas including at the Indoor Experience at the Convention Centre where you can view in comfort, from indoors if you want, and away from most of the crowds.
+In addition to the above free venues, there have also been ticketed viewing areas including at the Indoor Experience at the Convention Centre.
+That’s where you could view in comfort, from indoors if you wanted, and away from most of the crowds.

 Ticketed Fireworks Venues

-There are lots of free places to view the fireworks from, but also the following paid venues:
+There used to be lots of free places to view the fireworks from, but also the following paid venues.

-In 2018 the NYE Celebration Pass costs $69 per person and includes premium views of the fireworks, live music and access to food and beverages for purchase.
-Children under 8 years of age are free (but they need to reserve their tickets in advance).
+In 2018 the NYE Indoor Party cost $69 per person and included premium views of the fireworks, live music and access to food and beverages for purchase.
+Children under 8 years of age were free, but they still needed to reserve their tickets in advance.

-Last year the Celebration Pass cost about the same and included access to the outdoor Celebration Zone on Jack Poole Plaza, family zone activities, and two indoor dance rooms with both DJ tunes and live music.
+In previous years the Celebration Pass cost about the same and included access to the outdoor Celebration Zone on Jack Poole Plaza and family zone activities.
+There were also two indoor dance rooms with both DJ tunes and live music.

 NYE VIP Indoor Experience

-The best (but also most expensive) venue for fireworks viewing is at the VIP Indoor Experience which takes place in the West Ballroom of the Vancouver Convention Centre.
-Here general admission costs about $178 per person, so it’s definitely not cheap.
+The best (but also most expensive) venue for fireworks viewing has been at the VIP Indoor Experience.
+It took place in the West Ballroom of the Vancouver Convention Centre.
+There general admission usually cost about $178 per person, so it was definitely not cheap.

-The VIP Indoor Experience is the same as what you get with the Celebration Pass but with a few extra perks.
-It is an ages 19+ event and includes complimentary snacks, adult beverages for sale and live entertainment.
-Other benefits are access to a VIP lounge on an upper level, a complimentary glass of champagne and free coat check.
+The VIP Indoor Experience was the same as what you got with the Celebration Pass but with a few extra perks.
+It was an ages 19+ event and included complimentary snacks, adult beverages for sale and live entertainment.
+Other benefits were access to a VIP lounge on an upper level, a complimentary glass of champagne and free coat check.

-In previous years there has been a third ticketed area – the Family Zone – which two years ago was at Canada Place and last year was at the Vancouver Convention Centre.
-The Family Zone was a perfect venue for people with families (obviously) and cost about $30 per person plus fees (but free for accompanying children ages 4 and under).
+In previous years there has been a third ticketed area.
+The Family Zone three years ago was at Canada Place.
+Two years ago it was at the Vancouver Convention Centre.
+The Family Zone was a perfect venue for people with families (obviously) and cost about $30 per person plus fees.
+It was free though for accompanying children ages 4 and under.
 The venue was both outdoors and inside.

 Coal Harbour Fireworks Views

-In addition to the above ticketed venues, some of the best views of the fireworks are from along the waterfront in Coal Harbour.
+In addition to the above ticketed venues, some of the best views of the fireworks have been from along the waterfront in Coal Harbour.

-The north side of the Vancouver Convention Centre is the top spot (see the above information on ticketed venues for details), but also in Jack Poole Plaza (which is free).
+The north side of the Vancouver Convention Centre has been the top spot (see the above information on ticketed venues for details).
+Another great spot was in Jack Poole Plaza, and it has been free.

-The viewing is also excellent from further along the seawall at free locations including from Harbour Green Park just to the west of the Convention Centre and all the way up to the Westin Bayshore Hotel (with some exceptions along the way).
-Excellent but also exceptionally crowded free viewing can also be found in the plaza between the Convention Centre and Canada Place.
+The viewing has also been excellent from further along the seawall at a number of free locations.
+These have included Harbour Green Park just to the west of the Convention Centre and all the way up to the Westin Bayshore Hotel (with some exceptions along the way).
+Excellent but also exceptionally crowded free viewing could also be found in the plaza between the Convention Centre and Canada Place.

-Expect the entire area along Vancouver’s north-facing downtown waterfront to be packed like sardines, but increasingly so the closer you are to the Convention Centre and Canada Place.
+You could expect the entire area along Vancouver’s north-facing downtown waterfront to be packed like sardines, but increasingly so the closer you were to the Convention Centre and Canada Place.

-Note: If you’re tall or right up close to the water near the Convention Centre you’ll probably have a great view.
-If you’re short and packed in the middle of the crowd your view likely won’t be perfect and you’ll no doubt feel at least somewhat claustrophobic.
+Note: If you’re tall or right up close to the water near the Convention Centre you could probably have gotten a great view.
+If you’re short and packed in the middle of the crowd your view likely wouldn’t have been perfect and you would no doubt have felt at least somewhat claustrophobic.

 Stanley Park Fireworks Views

-The views of the fireworks are also good from the seawall along the southeastern part of Stanley Park facing the city.
-The views are great from between around the totem pole area and the easternmost tip of the park near the 9 O’clock Gun.
+The views of the fireworks have also been good from the seawall along the southeastern part of Stanley Park facing the city.
+The views were great from between around the totem pole area and the easternmost tip of the park near the 9 O’clock Gun.

-Look out for the barge in the water – if you can see the barge, or at least the sky above it, you’ll be able to see the fireworks.
-If you can’t see the barge, however, or at least its shadow in the water, then move along and try to find a better location.
+You had to look out for the barge in the water.
+If you could see the barge, or at least the sky above it, you’d be able to see the fireworks.
+If you couldn’t see the barge, however, or at least its shadow in the water, then you had to move along and try to find a better location.